youngboy/engine-docs/source/setup-lambda.md

 **Configuration options:**
 1. `apiKey` : The API key for the Engine service you want to report data to.
 2. `logcfg.level` : Logging level for the proxy.
 Supported values are `DEBUG`, `INFO`, `WARN`, `ERROR`.
-3. `origin.url` : The URL for your GraphQL server.
-For Lambda, this takes the form of arn:aws:lambda:xxxxxxxxxxx:xxxxxxxxxxxx:function:xxxxxxxxxxxxxxxxxxx
+3. `origin.url` : The Lambda function to invoke, in the form: arn:aws:lambda:xxxxxxxxxxx:xxxxxxxxxxxx:function:xxxxxxxxxxxxxxxxxxx
 4. `origin.awsAccessKeyId` : Your Access Key ID.
 If not provided the proxy will attempt `AWS_ACCESS_KEY_ID`/`AWS_SECRET_KEY` environment variables, and EC2 instance profile.
 5. `origin.awsSecretAccessKey` : Your Secret Access Key.